-- The Natural Heritage System consists of two components: the City's Natural Heritage System and the Greenbelt Natural Heritage System.
-The Natural Heritage System (NHS) is shown on Schedule M: The Natural Heritage System, of this Plan.
-The Natural Heritage System and its components are defined by the policies of this Plan. - b) The City's Natural Heritage System is made up of: - (i) areas designated on Schedule C: Land Use Urban Area, and Schedule I: Land Use -Rural Area, of this Plan; - (ii) the shoreline along Lake Ontario and Burlington Bay/Hamilton Harbour; and - (iii) Key Natural Features and Areas not designated as Natural Heritage System on Schedule C: Land Use - Urban Area, or Schedule I: Land Use - Rural Area, of this Plan. - c) The City's Natural Heritage System embodies a systems approach to protecting and enhancing natural heritage features and areas and ecological and hydrologic functions and is scientifically structured on the basis of the following components:

-- (i) Key Natural Features, which include:

-- a. habitat of endangered species and threatened species;

-- b. significant wetlands;
+- d) The City's Natural Heritage System is made up of: - (i) areas so designated on Schedule C: Land Use Urban Area, and Schedule I: Land Use -Rural Area, of this Plan; - (ii) the shoreline along Lake Ontario and Burlington Bay/Hamilton Harbour; and - (iii) Key Natural Features and Areas not designated as Natural Heritage System on Schedule C: Land Use - Urban Area, or Schedule I: Land Use - Rural Area, of this Plan. - e) The City's Natural Heritage System embodies a systems approach to protecting and enhancing natural heritage features and areas and ecological and hydrologic functions and is scientifically structured on the basis of the following components: - (i) Key Natural Features, which include: - a. habitat of endangered species and threatened species; - b. significant wetlands;

 - c. significant coastal wetlands;

 - d. significant woodlands;

 - e. significant valleylands;

 - f. significant wildlife habitat;

 - g. significant areas of natural and scientific interest; and

 - h. fish habitat;

 Key Natural Features that have been identified are shown on Schedule M: The Natural Heritage System, of this Plan.
 Additional Key Natural Features may be identified through future studies, through the development application or site alteration application process, or through an Environmental Assessment.
-Schedule M may not identify refinements to the Natural Heritage System that have been approved pursuant to Subsection 4.2.2 f) or additions to the Natural Heritage System that have been identified in accordance with Subsection 4.2.2 i).
+Schedule M may not identify refinements to the Natural Heritage System that have been approved pursuant to Subsection 4.2.2 h) of this Plan or additions to the Natural Heritage System that have been identified in accordance with Subsection 4.2.2 k) of this Plan.

-- (ii) enhancements to the Key Natural Features including Centres for Biodiversity; - (iii) linkages; - (iv) buffers; - (v) watercourses that are within a Conservation Halton Regulation Limit or that provide a linkage to a wetland or a significant woodland; and - (vi) wetlands other than those considered significant under Subsection 4.2.2 c) (i) of this Plan. - d) The City's Natural Heritage System includes lands that are: - (i) designated as Escarpment Natural Area or Escarpment Protection Area in the Niagara Escarpment Plan; and - (ii) regulated as hazardous lands and hazardous sites as determined, mapped and refined from time to time by Conservation Halton.

-Policies respecting hazardous lands and hazardous sites are contained in Subsection 4.4.2(3) of this Plan.
+- (ii) enhancements to the Key Natural Features including Centres for Biodiversity; - (iii) linkages; - (iv) buffers; - (v) watercourses that are within a Conservation Halton Regulation Limit or that provide a linkage to a wetland or a significant woodland; and - (vi) wetlands other than those considered significant under Subsection 4.2.2 e) (i) of this Plan. - f) The City's Natural Heritage System includes lands that are: - (i) designated as Escarpment Natural Area or Escarpment Protection Area in the Niagara Escarpment Plan; and - (ii) regulated as hazardous lands and hazardous sites as determined, mapped and refined from time to time by Conservation Halton.
+Policies respecting hazardous lands and hazardous sites are contained in Subsection 4.4.2(3) of this Plan. - g) Those lands that are within the Natural Heritage System but are outside the Key Natural Features, and those where the only Key Natural Feature is a significant earth science area of natural and scientific interest, also are part of the Agricultural Land Base as shown on Schedule J: The Agricultural Land Base-Rural Area, of this Plan.
+Within those lands agriculture is recognized, supported and promoted in accordance with the policies of Section 9.2, The Agricultural System, of this Plan.

-- e) Those lands that are within the Natural Heritage System but are outside the Key Natural Features, and those where the only Key Natural Feature is a significant earth science area of natural and scientific interest, also are part of the Agricultural Land Base as shown on Schedule J: The Agricultural Land Base-Rural Area, of this Plan.
-Within those lands agriculture is recognized, supported and promoted in accordance with the policies of Section 9.2, The Agricultural System, of this Plan. - f) The boundaries of the City's Natural Heritage System, and of Key Natural Features within it, may be refined, with additions, deletions and/or boundary adjustments, through: - (i) a sub-watershed study undertaken in the context of an Area-Specific Plan and prepared in accordance with Subsection 4.4.2(1) of this Plan; - (ii) an individual Environmental Impact Assessment (EIA) prepared in accordance with Subsection 4.2.4 of this Plan; or - (iii) a similar study based on terms of reference accepted by the City, the Region and, where appropriate, Conservation Halton;
+- h) The boundaries of the City's Natural Heritage System, and of Key Natural Features within it, may be refined, with additions, deletions and/or boundary adjustments, through: - (i) a sub-watershed study undertaken in the context of an area-specific plan and prepared in accordance with Subsection 4.4.2(1) of this Plan; - (ii) an individual Environmental Impact Assessment (EIA) prepared in accordance with Subsection 4.2.4 of this Plan; or - (iii) a similar study;